You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 But we did.

-I don't know where you've been there.
+I mean, the Iraqis, I don't know where you've been.

-What they voted for, we're trying to subvert it by military occupation.
+We're trying to subvert it by military occupation.

 Do you think we don't see that?

-You don't think we don't see you as a hypocrite for what you say about oh yeah, preserve the union.
+You don't think we don't see you as a hypocrite for what you say about, oh, yeah, preserve the Union.

 I cannot believe this.